Charles Dare: Post-war

 Dare was knighted by King George V in May 1919, the citation reading: For valuable services in command of the important Auxiliary Patrol Base of Milford Haven since February 1915.
+On 31 July 1919, Dare struck his flag at Milford Haven, the ceremony being performed aboard the trawler Idaho.

 Death

 Admiral Dare died on 6 August 1924 in Shotley, near Ipswich, aged 69; his death was reported in The Times.
 His wife survived him and his estate was valued at £2,593.
 His daughter, Maud G. Dare, left a 1915 family photograph album to The National Maritime Museum.